Learn how Stamped bills customers for Reviews, Loyalty, and Full Suite.

 What is an order limit?

-The maximum number of monthly orders, as outlined in your plan tier.
+The maximum number of monthly orders is outlined in your plan tier.
 An order still counts towards this limit, regardless of whether a review request was sent or if loyalty points were used.
 For example, the Business Plan monthly order limit is 1,500 orders.

 How do exclusions impact my order limit?